codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 ```

 This plugs in and registers the Local Strategy module into Passport.
-The local strategy means we'll be using a simple user name and password, checked on the local server.
+The local strategy means we'll be using a simple username and password, checked on the local server.
 There are many other [strategies available](http://www.passportjs.org/packages/) for Passport, from oAuth2.0 strategies which allow authentication through Facebook, Google, Twitter and other oAuth2.0 providers, and to API authentication strategies such as Bearer Tokens etc.

 The local strategy requires a function which accepts a username and password for validation.
-The function needs to check if these credentials are valid, and send back a user object if they are through the `done` callback.
+The function needs to check if these credentials are valid, and send back a user object if they are, through the `done` callback.
 If the credentials don't checkout, we send back an error message.

-In this function, we simply check against a username and passport stored in our environment variables.
-If the credentials to be checked match the creds in our environment variables, we authenticate the user.
+In this function, we simply check against a username and password stored in our environment variables.
+If the credentials to be checked match the credentials in our environment variables, we authenticate the user.

-Head over to the "Config" page on your backend Code Capsule, and add 2 new environment variables : `USERNAME` and `PASSWORD`.
-Supply values of your own to set your username and password.
+Head over to the "Configure" tab on your backend Code Capsule, and add 2 new environment variables : `USERNAME` and `PASSWORD`.
+Supply values of your own to set your username and password, then click the "Update Capsule" button to save the changes.

 ![Username and password environment variables](../assets/tutorials/build-a-web-file-store/username-env.png)